lucee/lucee-docs/docs/04.guides/04.cookbooks/36.thread_task/page.md

 However, view the Lucee _Admin --> Services --> Tasks_ and see the name of the tasks and their ``Type`` is cfthread.
 It could be mail or other tasks.

-We see the ``Nunber of tries`` is 1 because we only ran it once.
+We see the ``Number of tries`` is 1 because we only ran it once.
 When we go to detailed view, we see the exception that was thrown by the task, the template where it was executes, and the state.
 (The state is closed in this case.)

 ### Example 2 : ###

 This example shows how to create a retry interval.
-A retryinterval is useful when a task fails and you want to try it again.
+A retry interval is useful when a task fails and you want to try it again.
 For example if you are contacting an external service and it does not always respond.

 ```luceescript
 thread name="test" type="task"